 Finally, vendors vote with their dollars and time.
 And with the above the vendors have voted a big no on vending at ROT Rally.
 That being said, there are a lot more profitable events going on than the Austin bike rally.

 Even for vendors who are looking for an event to go to between their next destinations, a large number of them said they would rather take the weekend off.
 This is because they lose money or make very little money.
 More importantly is the loss of time and huge effort put out in the extreme heat during the Austin motorcycle rally.

 Should I Go to ROT Rally?

-- NOTES: All Weekend is a “No Refusal Weekend” in Austin
+- NOTE – All Weekend in Austin is a “No Refusal Weekend.”

 - Finally, if you want an alternative to ROT Rally 2020 check out the FREE Central Texas Rally happening on the same weekend.